-Joey McComas is the Executive Director of the Recovery Group of Southern West Virginia, Inc. He served as Acting Director of New Beginnings Home for Men for four months prior to becoming the Executive Director in May 2016.
+Joseph McComas is the Executive Director of the Recovery Group of Southern West Virginia, Inc. He served as Acting Director of New Beginnings Home for Men for four months prior to becoming the Executive Director in May 2016.
 He began working with the group as a volunteer.
-For over twenty years, he has had extensive volunteer experience in faith-based services and facilitating personal finance courses in the community.
-Mr. McComas has experience in Engineering Design/Permitting/Surveying and was trained as a Recovery Coach through Connecticut Community for Addiction Recovery (CCAR).
-As the Executive Director, Joey reports to the Board of Directors.
+For over twenty-five years, he has had extensive volunteer experience in faith-based services and facilitating personal finance courses in the community.
+Mr. McComas has experience in Engineering Design/Permitting/Surveying and was trained as a Recovery Coach through Connecticut Community for Addiction Recovery (CCAR) and received his Peer Recovery Support Specialist Credentialing through West Virginia Certification Board for Addiction and Prevention Professionals (WVCBAPP) in March of 2021.
+Mr. McComas is also a trained Recovery Dynamics provider, recognized by Kelly Foundation and The National Association of Alcoholism and Drug Abuse Counselors.
+As the Executive Director, Joseph reports to the Board of Directors.
 He is responsible for the oversight, operations, and reporting functions of the organization.
-The Community Engagement Specialist and staff from the New Beginnings Home for Men report to him directly.
+The staff from the New Beginnings Home for Men and Marjorie Oakley Home for Women report to him directly.

-Christopher Baker began working for the New Beginnings Home for Men as a Recovery Coach in October 2018.
-He completed his Recovery Coach Academy training through CCAR, has completed the training for Peer Recovery Support Specialist, and is pursuing Credentialing through West Virginia Certification Board for Addiction and Prevention Professionals (WVCBAPP).
-Mr. Baker has training in crisis intervention, motivational interviewing and case management techniques.
+Christopher Baker has worked for the New Beginnings Home for Men as a Recovery Coach since October of 2018.
+He completed his Recovery Coach Academy training through CCAR, has completed the training for Peer Recovery Support Specialist.
+Christopher received his Peer Recovery Support Specialist Credentialing through West Virginia Certification Board for Addiction and Prevention Professionals (WVCBAPP) in September of 2020.
+Christopher previously held a State Police Academy Basic Officers Certification.
+He has prior experience as a General Laborer and Correctional/Field Training Officer.
+Mr. Baker has training in crisis intervention, motivational interviewing, and case management techniques.

-Ricky Broughton, Recovery Coach/Driver
+Ricky Broughton, PRSS-NB